kristophercowley/IonicCustomShop/README.md

 Step 4: Create a Twisted Threadz account or use the following:
 *email: bob@bob.com
 *password: bob
-Step 5: Have Fun creating your own designs!
+Step 5: Have Fun creating your own designs, submit mock orders, and watch them show up in [Twisted Threadz Control Panel](http://kristophercowley.github.io/Custom-Shop-Manager/#/home)!
 Feel free to report any bugs you may find